AnyLog-co/documentation/examples/Connecting Nodes.md

 * Data streams (to host on the node or to transfer to a destination node)

 ***Note 1: The IP and Ports used by the active listeners on each node needs to be open - remove firewall restrictions as needed.***.
 For example, on AWS associate the ports assigned to each servoce to an Inbound Rule allowing incomming messages on that port.

+## Publishing the IPs and Ports

+When a node joins the network, it can publish, in the form of a policy on the shared metadata, the IPs and Ports of the services enabled on the node.
+This process makes the shared metadata a directory to locate nodes and their serviced IPs and Ports.
+For example, nodes are represented by policies that include their serviced IPs and Ports including additional relevant information like physical location.
+With these policies, a process can identify all the nodes located in a city and request the CPU status from the identified nodes.
+The information contained in each policy is determined by the users such that it represents the information relevant to the specific use cases they support.

+## Associating IPs and Ports to the AnyLog services

 ## The TCP listener - Communicating with peer nodes